Philip N. Luckett

-Philip Noland Luckett (about 1823 - May 21, 1869) was an American soldier and physician.
+Philip Noland Luckett (about 1823 - May 21, 1869) was an American soldier and medical doctor.
 He served as a general in the Confederate States Army during the American Civil War and was most noted for his service in the Trans-Mississippi Theater.
 He was influential in convincing a veteran United States Army general to peacefully abandon Federal-held military installations to the Confederacy before the start of the war, providing the fledgling nation with much needed arms and munitions.

 Early life and career

 Philip N. Luckett was born in Virginia.
-He attended medical school and became a physician.
+He attended medical school and became a medical doctor.
 As a young adult, he moved to Ohio, where he was offered an appointment to the United States Military Academy.
 In 1847, he moved, this time to Corpus Christi, Texas.
 He volunteered as the physician for the famed Texas Rangers, serving the company commanded by Captain John "Rip" Ford for most of the decade of the 1840s.
 Luckett became an ardent advocate of states' rights.
 He was suspected of being involved with the Knights of the Golden Circle.

 Luckett was elected as a delegate from Nueces and Webb counties to the Texas state secession convention in the mid-winter of 1861.
 After Texas passed its ordinance of secession, Luckett was one of four men appointed as commissioners of public safety to negotiate with the Federal government for the safe transfer of military installations and bases in Texas to the Confederates.
 Along with land baron Samuel A. Maverick and Thomas J. Devine, Luckett met on February 8, 1861, with United States Army General David E. Twiggs to arrange the surrender of the Federal property in San Antonio, including the military stores being housed in the old Alamo mission.
 As a result of the negotiations, Twiggs delivered his entire command and its associated Army property to the Confederacy.

 Luckett's lineage was (starting with the most distant known ancestor and working down through the generations): Samuel Luckett and wife Elizabeth Hussey, Samuel Luckett (2nd generation), Lt.
 Colonel William Luckett (3rd), Thomas Hussey Luckett (4th) and Elizabeth Noland, Otho Holland William Luckett (5th), himself.
 At least the first 3 generations were Marylanders.
 William Luckett of the 3rd generation was notable for his military service in the Revolution and for his being one of the "12 Immortal Justices" who combined on a decision striking down the Stamp Act on November 23, 1765, an event since commemorated officially as Repudiation Day in Maryland.